Niagara Falls Episcopal Urban Ministry - 140 Rainbow Blvd - Niagara Falls, NY 14303

 Like an ecclesiastical Rip Van Winkle, St. Peter’s is coming out of a long period of hibernation.
 We are entering a period of intentional study and discernment about our place within the Mission of God.
 We are connecting with community agencies who are already serving our urban population.
 We are looking at ways to directly minister to hospitality workers and the 3 million visitors who make the pilgrimage to Niagara Falls each year.
 We are trying some new things.

 Our intention is to reflect the hospitality of God.
 You may just need to find a place of prayer and refuge within this sacred space.
 Our Sunday worship service is traditional, but not stuffy.
 Our clergy are not very traditional, and trend toward the eclectic.
 We have a wonderful old pipe organ and an organist who knows how to use it.
 We have a working Sunday School… itself a rarity in this day and age.
 Our congregation is decidedly quirky… like Dickens novel quirky.
-We have been described as what happens when the Holy Spirit blows across the island of Misfit Toys.

 So, know that you are welcome regardless of whatever fear or excuse you have to the contrary.
 You are God’s child, and we invite you to come home.